Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Golden Retrievers make exceptional family dogs and do equally well with first-time dog owners.
 In North America, they’re the third most popular dog, and for a good reason.
-Considering this dog breed is so popular, many apartment owners often wonder if the Golden Retriever is a good match for apartment living.
+Considering the breed’s popularity and that so many families live in apartments, it’s natural to wonder, can a Golden Retriever live in an apartment?

 As a whole, Golden Retrievers can live in apartments provided their physical, mental, and social needs are met.
 However, certain limitations of apartment living need to be considered.
 Possible issues include apartments not allowing dogs, weight restrictions, size, noise, bathroom breaks, and property damage.